ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-2-2.md

-Chapter 2: Historical Context of Virtual Communication and Remote Work: Technological Advances and Virtual Communication and Remote Work
+Technological Advances and Virtual Communication and Remote Work
 ========================================================================================================================================

 In this chapter, we will explore how technological advances have shaped virtual communication and remote work over time.
 We will discuss the evolution of technology and its impact on virtual communication and remote work.